How Much Does a Probate Lawyer Cost: Essential Fees Explained

 • Disputes among heirs

-• Complex estates with multiple assets
+• Complex estates with several asset types

 Flat Fee Hourly Rate